ccweerasinghe1994/weback-up-and-running/docs/chapter_1/chapter_1.md

 to find the mode to determine the correct build path.

 Now that we have a grasp of the fundamentals, it's time to progress to the practical setup.
+## Setting up Webpack
+This book follows the development of a sample project step by step, and I am sure you will find this a simple way to learn how to use Webpack 5.

+Webpack 5 packages all its dependencies within the application you wish to bundle on a local machine.
+Theoretically, this can be done remotely, but to save any confusion for firsttime users, I will emphasize the use of a local machine.

+Installing packages locally is recommended for most projects.
+It makes things easier when upgrade or break changes are introduced.

+We will begin with the npm installation. npm is the package manager that you will use with Webpack 5.
+Once this is installed on your local machine, you will be able to use the npm command using a CLI, such as Command Prompt.

+Once you have installed npm, you can move on to the next step, which is to open your CLI.
+There are many to choose from, but for the sake of this tutorial, we will use Command Prompt.

+Let's break this down step by step so that you can follow along:
+- Install the npm package manager, which you will use with Wepback 5.
+- Open the CLI (in this tutorial, we will be using Command Prompt) and type the
+following: